chartinger/around-hook-extension/README.md

 Around hook support for Behat 3

-This project aims to mimic the [Cucumber arround feature](https://github.com/cucumber/cucumber/wiki/Hooks) in Behat 3.x
+This project aims to mimic the [Cucumber around feature](https://github.com/cucumber/cucumber/wiki/Hooks) in Behat 3.x

 ## Example